Wisconsin vs. Notre Dame NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Notre Dame's games have gone over 46.5 points in two opportunities this season.
+- Notre Dame and its opponents have combined to score more than 46.5 points in two games this season.

-- Saturday's total is 8.8 points lower than the two team's combined 55.3 points per game average.
+- Saturday's over/under is 8.8 points lower than the two team's combined 55.3 points per game average.

-- This contest's over/under is 8.3 points above the 38.2 these two squads combine to allow per game this season.
+- The 38.2 combined points per game that these two squads have allowed this season are 8.3 fewer than the 46.5 total in this contest.

-- The average total in Badgers games this season is 51.5, five points more than Saturday's total of 46.5.
+- Badgers games this season feature an average total of 51.5 points, a number five points higher than Saturday's over/under.

-- The 56.7 PPG average total in Fighting Irish games this season is 10.2 points more than this game's over/under.
+- In 2021, games involving the Fighting Irish have averaged a total of 56.7 points, 10.2 more than the set total in this contest.

 Wisconsin Stats and Trends